Longitudinal Knowledge Assessment

 Consulting on design of new drugs or devices, clinical trials, the use of specific agents or other research-related activities for the following companies, with honoraria:

-Teaching in satellite symposia funded by the following companies, with honoraria:
+Teaching in satellite symposia funded by the following company, with honoraria:

-Dr. DeSouza serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. DeSouza serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-Funding from not-for-profit healthcare-related organizations for clinical trial expenses, staff and salary support, paid to the University of Nebraska Medical Center, from the following companies:
+Funding from nonprofit health care-related organizations for salary support, staff and expenses, paid to the University of Nebraska Medical Center, from the following companies:

 Dr. DeSouza also reported receiving reimbursement for travel expenses for serving on a Veterans Affairs safety and monitoring board.